pocketgems/dynamodb/docs/dynamodb.md

 The following events are available:
 - POST_COMMIT - Triggered after a transaction commits.
-If error is undefined, the trasaction commited successfully, else handle the error accordingly.
+If error is undefined, the transaction committed successfully, else handle the error accordingly.

 ### Warning: Race Conditions